Here’s how to get rid of invasive honeysuckle!

 Honeysuckle Removal & Control

 Invasive bush honeysuckle can be removed any time of the year in St. Louis.
 However, we recommend early spring and late fall, because it has leaves when our native shrubs and trees don’t.
-This helps to be able to identify these plants, for easier removal.
-You can work to remove honeysuckle off of your own property or volunteer for a local Honeysuckle Sweep event, with many opportunities available in fall at places like Shaw Nature Reserve, Forest Park, Katy Trail and more.
+This also helps to be able to identify these plants, for easier removal.
+You can work in sections or phases to remove honeysuckle off of your own property or volunteer for a local Honeysuckle Sweep event, with many opportunities available in fall at places like Shaw Nature Reserve, Forest Park, Katy Trail and more.
 Find an event near you, or check out our Facebook page as we share events!
+You can also visit the Missouri Botanical Garden’s website here for a list of opportunities.